michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 **Response approach:**
 - **Return for revision:** "Your self-audit suggests your performance was perfect.
 Reflective practice requires identifying areas for growth.
 Please resubmit with honest self-assessment."
 - **Offer guidance:** "Everyone makes mistakes in complex HR conversations.
-Look specifically at moments where the employee seemed frustrated or defensive—what might you have done differently?"
+Look specifically at moments where the employee seemed frustrated or defensive,what might you have done differently?"

 **Teaching moment:** Explain that honest self-assessment is more valuable than false perfection.